The 5 Best Foodie Gifts under $100

 Even More Ideas…

-If you’re still on the hunt for some more fantastic gift ideas, check out a few of the other guides we’ve put together on Foodal.
+If you’re still on the hunt for some more fantastic presents, check out a few of the other guides we’ve put together on Foodal.

-Don’t miss our guide to the best holiday gifts for the food lover at any price point.
-And for the bookworm in your life, you’ll love our collection of favorite food reads and cookbooks.
+Don’t miss our guide to the best gifts for those who think they hate to cook.
+And for the bookworm, you’ll love our collection of favorite food reads and cookbooks.

-If they love a good cocktail, maybe get them something for their home bar.Or, if the person you’re buying for has a KitchenAid or Bosch stand mixer, consider getting them an attachment.
+If they love a good cocktail, maybe get them some accessories for their home bar, or gift them a few of our non-alcoholic recommendations.

 About Chelsea Miller